GentlemanShark/Online-Resume/_posts/2020-03-12-experience.md

 * Delivered first VLP DDR4 SODIMMs to consumer market through the use of a crowdfunding business model
 * Produced custom keyboard layouts and computer hardware featured on AMD’s social media channels

+## Notable Skills
+* Familiar with Java, Python, and JavaScript
+* 3D design and electronics engineering
+* English and Spanish certified bilinguality
+* Online business and digital marketing
+* International shipping logistics
+* Data visualization in Tableau

 ## Organization Experience

 * **Zipperman Scholars Program** - Competitive extracurricular program designed to provide exposure to MIS and job opportunities in the field